urql-graphql/urql/docs/guides.md

-This may happen when you use a timing utility from Wonka, like [`delay`](https://wonka.kitten.sh/api/operators#delay) or [`throttle`](https://wonka.kitten.sh/api/operators#throttle) Or this could happen because your exchange inherently does somethingasynchronous, like fetch some data or use a promise.
+This may happen when you use a timing utility from Wonka, like [`delay`](https://wonka.kitten.sh/api/operators#delay) or [`throttle`](https://wonka.kitten.sh/api/operators#throttle) Or this could happen because your exchange inherently does something asynchronous, like fetch some data or use a promise.

 When you write exchanges, some will inevitably be asynchronous, if